natcap/invest.users-guide/source/sdr.rst

     * **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
 This file will list the parameter values and output messages for that run and will be named according to the service, the date and time, and the suffix.
 When contacting NatCap about errors in a model run, please include the parameter log.

-    * **rkls_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation.
+    * **rkls.tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover from the RKLS equation.
 Equivalent to the soil loss for bare soil.
+(Eq. :eq:`usle`, without applying the :math:`C` or :math:`P` factors)

-    * **sed_export_[Suffix].tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.
+    * **sed_export.tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.
+(Eq. :eq:`e_i`)

-    * **sediment_deposition_[Suffix].tif** (type: raster; units: tons/pixel): The total amount of sediment deposited on the pixel from upstream sources as a result of retention.
+    * **sediment_deposition.tif** (type: raster; units: tons/pixel): The total amount of sediment deposited on the pixel from upstream sources as a result of retention.
+(Eq. :eq:`ri`)

-    * **stream_[Suffix].tif** (type: raster): Stream network generated from the input DEM and Threshold Flow Accumulation.
+    * **stream.tif** (type: raster): Stream network generated from the input DEM and Threshold Flow Accumulation.
 Values of 1 represent streams, values of 0 are non-stream pixels.
 Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that **stream.tif**  matches real-world streams as closely as possible.

-    * **stream_and_drainage_[Suffix].tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
+    * **stream_and_drainage.tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.

-    * **usle_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
+    * **usle.tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
+(Eq. :eq:`usle`)

-    * **sed_retention_[Suffix].tif** (type:raster; units: tons/pixel): Map of sediment retention with reference to a watershed where all LULC types are converted to bare ground.
+    * **sed_retention.tif** (type: raster; units: tons/pixel): Map of sediment retention with reference to a watershed where all LULC types are converted to bare ground.
+(Eq. :eq:`retention`)

-    * **sed_retention_index_[Suffix].tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention, used to identified areas contributing more to retention with reference to a watershed where all LULC types are converted to bare ground.
+    * **sed_retention_index.tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention, used to identified areas contributing more to retention with reference to a watershed where all LULC types are converted to bare ground.
 This is NOT the sediment retained on each pixel (see Section on the index in "Evaluating Sediment Retention Services" above).
+(Eq. :eq:`retention_index`)

-    * **watershed_results_sdr_[Suffix].shp**: Table containing biophysical values for each watershed, with fields as follows:
+    * **watershed_results_sdr.shp**: Table containing biophysical values for each watershed, with fields as follows:

         * **sed_export** (units: tons/watershed): Total amount of sediment exported to the stream per watershed.
 This should be compared to any observed sediment loading at the outlet of the watershed.
 Knowledge of the hydrologic regime in the watershed and the contribution of the sheetwash yield into total sediment yield help adjust and calibrate this model.
+(Eq. :eq:`e` with sum calculated over the watershed area)

         * **usle_tot** (units: tons/watershed): Total amount of potential soil loss in each watershed calculated by the USLE equation.
+(Sum of USLE from :eq:`usle` over the watershed area)

         * **sed_retent** (units: tons/watershed): Difference in the amount of sediment delivered by the current watershed and a hypothetical watershed where all land use types have been converted to bare ground.
+(Sum of :eq:`retention` over the watershed area)

         * **sed_dep** (units: tons/watershed): Total amount of sediment deposited on the landscape in each watershed, which does not enter the stream.
+(Sum of :math:`R_i` from :eq:`ri` over the watershed area)

 * **[Workspace]\\intermediate_outputs** folder: